Thomas Clarke Rye: Governor

 Rye's administration created the State Highway Department (the modern Tennessee Department of Transportation) in 1915.
 He signed legislation requiring automobile registration, and implemented a state highway tax to match federal funding.
 In April 1915, Rye attended a meeting of the Dixie Highway Association, where he helped set the route of the Dixie Highway, an early tourist road connecting the Midwestern states with Florida.

 In March 1915, Rye signed legislation chartering Tennessee Polytechnic Institute (modern Tennessee Technological University) in Cookeville.
 During his tenure, he expanded the state's Board of Education, and implemented a tax to support schools.

 In the governor's race of 1916, Republicans nominated John W. Overall, a U.S. marshal from Liberty, Tennessee.
 Rye defeated Overall by a vote of 146,758 to 117,817.

 During Rye's second term, the United States entered World War I. Over 80,000 Tennesseans entered the United States Armed Forces, and more of them were deployed overseas than ever before in Tennessee history.
 The number of Tennesseans was the most ever serving actively in the military up to that time except for the number serving in Confederate forces during the Civil War.

 In 1917, Rye enacted legislation that implemented a primary for selecting candidates for state offices from the Democratic and Republican parties (candidates were previously selected by delegates at party conventions).
 The debate over primaries had divided the Democratic Party since the 1910 elections.

+Various labor laws were also introduced during Rye's tenure as governor.